fathlon/household_grant/README.md

   - this will not be used as a way to update existing member's details
 - Format of `DOB` field in family memeber follows RFC3339 standard.
 - `Spouse` field in family member stores the **Name** of the spouse
+- All comparison are **case-sensitive**.
+- Search without any valid key and value will return empty result.
+- Search with duplicate key, only the first value will be taken.

 ## Accepted values for Household and FamilyMember